bevyengine/rfcs/rfcs/39-traits-queries.md

-# Feature Name: `trait-systems-queries`
+# Feature Name: `trait-queries`

 ## Summary

-By enabling trait-level reflection in Bevy, we can allow users to structure their logic in efficient, elegant ways to capture common behavior.
-Two tools are proposed: trait queries, which allow users to query for all components that implement a given trait, and trait-universal systems, which are generic systems which are replicated for every component (or resource) type that meets the required trait bounds.
+Trait queries allow users to query for components that implement a given trait.

 ## Motivation

-Working at higher levels of abstraction in Bevy currently requires a good amount of error-prone, tedious boilerplate.
-Abstracting over multiple similar component or resource types typically involves manually keeping track of a list of all of the relevant data that match your criteria, then updating various call sites.
+Abstracting over multiple similar component typically involves manually keeping track of a list of all of the relevant components that match your criteria, then updating various call sites.

-This tends to occur in two places:

-1. When writing queries for extensible gameplay systems, where we want to operate over *all* components that have a particular behavior, or entities that have exactly one component that has a particular behavior.
+This tends to occur when writing queries for extensible gameplay systems, where we want to operate over *all* components that have a particular behavior, or entities that have exactly one component that has a particular behavior.
 The workarounds for this often involve a huge number of tiny, specialized systems that are very challenging to maintain and reason about.
-2. When you want to share logic between related resource or component types.
-Currently, this involves writing generic systems, and then manually ensuring to add (and keep synchronized) the appropriate systems, often with a method on `App` as seen with `App::add_event`.

 Rust **traits** are the standard, idiomatic way to handle these types of abstraction.
 However, as Rust's reflection story is very limited, Bevy does not currently support the uses of traits that many users expect from within the ECS.